Skip to main content

 What is the payment schedule structure?

-Five milestone payments tied to inspection-verified completion stages: 15 percent at contract signing, 25 percent at demolition complete, 25 percent at plumbing and electrical rough-in passed by the Town inspector, 25 percent at tile and fixtures installed, 10 percent at final Town inspection signed off.
-No payment is due before the prior milestone is documented complete.
+The payment schedule consists of five milestone payments.
+We require 15 percent at contract signing, 25 percent when demolition is complete, 25 percent after the Town inspector passes the plumbing and electrical rough-in, 25 percent when tile and fixtures are installed, and the final 10 percent after the final Town inspection is signed off.

 Private, vetted, no obligation